1995parham/no-sanction/README.md

 Github container registry is faster, free and respects nationalities.

+### Docker
+[Podman](https://github.com/containers/podman) is a safer alternative to docker with a more welcoming community.

 ### Google Keep

 I write my notes on emacs [org-mode](https://orgmode.org/) and sync it with Github.